byellin/IDD-Fa19-Lab4/README.md

 **b.
 What aspects of the Servo code control angle or speed?**

 This loop controls the angle of the servo motor.
+The increment position controls the speed of the motor.

 void loop() {
   for (pos = 0; pos <= 180; pos += 1) { // goes from 0 degrees to 180 degrees